whatisnuclear/website/_safetyminutes/zeep-jammed-pump-overpower.md

 - Don't work on an unshielded reactor when it is being brought to power
 - If you are working on a reactor, wear your dosimetry badge, even if it is offline.
+- Report all overpower incidents and radiation accidents to senior management

 </div>
 </div>